zencart/documentation/content/user/New_User_Topics/overrides.md

 **Create Your Own Definitions**

-> As you YOURTEMPLATEize your cart, you may find that you need to include additional definitions.
+> As you build your template, you may find that you need to include additional definitions.
->     You can do this by using your text editor to create a definition file - `yourdefinition_file.php`.
+>     You can do this by using your text editor to create a definition file - `yourdefinition.php`.
->     All the definitions you need for your YOURTEMPLATEization would be included in this file.
+>     All the definitions you need for your template and customization would be included in this file.
->     Save the file to `includes/languages/ENGLISH/extra_definitions/yourdefinition_file.php` and upload it to your server
+>     Save the file to **includes/languages/YOURLANGUAGE/extra_definitions/yourdefinition.php** and upload it to your server

 **Note:** files in this directory get loaded automatically, ensuring your YOURTEMPLATE definitions can be used throughout your cart.